mggates39/Temperature_Display/README.md

 - Wire one end of the first 10K (R1) to Arduino Pin SCL - A5
 - Wire one end of the second 10K (R2) to Arduino Pin SDA - A4

-Now we are read
-Wire the AM2330 temperature sensor to the Arduino.
+Now we are ready to wire the AM2330 temperature sensor to the Arduino.
 I have found that it works best if it is the first device in the I2C bus.

 | I2C Pin | Usage | Breadboard position |
 | ------- | ----- | ----------- |